verrazzano/examples/hello-helidon/README.md

 - `/greet`, which uses a microprofile properties file as a configuration source.
 For installation instructions, see [hello-helidon](https://verrazzano.io/latest/docs/examples/hello-helidon/).
 - `/config`, which uses a Kubernetes ConfigMap as a configuration source.
 For installation instructions, see [helidon-config](https://verrazzano.io/latest/docs/examples/helidon-config/).

+Copyright (c) 2020, 2023, Oracle and/or its affiliates.